Keywords: Animal Physiology, Aquaculture, Genomics, Proteomics, Signaling Pathways, Oysters, Breeding

 - Master degree.
 Biology and Health.
 Specialisation Genetics, Genomics and Biotechnology, Faculty of medicine, University of Western Brittany, France, 2009

-Guévélou E, J.L.
-Matt and S.K.
-Allen Jr. Glycogen concentration in freeze-dried tissues of eastern oysters (Crassostrea virginica) using of Near Infrared Reflectance Spectroscopy to determine the relationship between concentrations of the tissues excised for histological sampling and the remaining tissues.
-Journal of shellfish research.
+Guévélou E, Matt JL and Allen SK Jr. Glycogen concentration in freeze-dried tissues of eastern oysters (Crassostrea virginica) using of Near Infrared Reflectance Spectroscopy to determine the relationship between concentrations of the tissues excised for histological sampling and the remaining tissues.
+Journal of Shellfish Research.
 2017 PDF

-Guévélou E and S.K.
-Allen Jr. Use of Near Infrared Reflectance Spectroscopy (NIRS) for the rapid compositional analysis of di-, tri-, and tetraploid eastern oysters (Crassostrea virginica).
+Guévélou E and Allen SK Jr. Use of Near Infrared Reflectance Spectroscopy (NIRS) for the rapid compositional analysis of di-, tri-, and tetraploid eastern oysters (Crassostrea virginica).
 Aquaculture.
 2016 PDF

 Epelboin Y, Quintric L, Guévélou E, Boudry P, Pichereau V and Corporeau C. The Kinome of Pacific oyster Crassostrea gigas, its expression during development and in response to environmental factors.
 PLOS ONE.
 2016 PDF